 Union Presbyterian Seminary requires all full-time students to have health insurance that includes coverage for both major medical and hospitalization.
 The seminary makes available a medical insurance plan for students (single or family) with premiums billed to the student's account.
 If a student does not utilize the insurance offered by the school, the seminary requires that the student provide proof of comparable coverage.
-International students with a J visa are required to enroll in the insurance program offered by Union Presbyterian Seminary.
+Exchange students will be enrolled in the insurance program offered by Union Presbyterian Seminary.

 Under no circumstances is Union Presbyterian Seminary responsible for medical bills incurred by students.
-It is the student's responsibility to notify the Student Life Office, in writing, with any request to change insurance coverage offered by the school as a result of change in family status, change in enrollment status, or for any other reason.
-Written requests for changes received in the Student Life Office on or before the fifteenth day of any month will become effective at the beginning of the following month.
+It is the student's responsibility to notify the director of enrollment management, in writing, with any request to change insurance coverage offered by the school as a result of change in family status, change in enrollment status, or for any other reason.
+Written requests for changes received by the director on or before the fifteenth day of any month will become effective at the beginning of the following month.